 Now we must concern ourselves with recovering as much of the lost data as possible.
 One place to start getting answers to your myriad questions about that is with the professionals who do hard drive recovery for a living.

 It’s a complex process to determine how badly damaged the hard disk is, the best means for recovery of the data and then employing the best method to recover the most data possible.
 Only once we have dealt with the recovery can we think about preventing hard drive failure it in the future.
+If you have an issue with your hard drive, or if you have lost your hard drive data, you may want to get in touch with someone similar to DriveSavers who might be able to help you recover what you’ve lost.

 A very simplistic simile would be going to the local urgent care center with a sore throat.
 What caused it?
 A virus, a bacterial infection or something more serious?
 How do we fix it?
 Antibiotics, bed rest or is surgery needed?
 Then get the script filled, get a note for the boss, schedule another appointment.
 Whatever is needed.
 Then you can try to figure out how to avoid the illness in the first place.
 The same is true of your data loss.